-I authorized the amount for the brake repair which seemed high over the phone after learning how much of my car was not covered by any warranty and since my car was already there and I was about to leave town, I just said ‘yes’ the the high price.
+I authorized the amount for the brake repair which seemed high over the phone after learning how much of my car was not covered by any warranty and since my car was already there and I was about to leave town, I just said ‘yes’ to the high price.
 You know that sucker moment and it does indeed suck.
-Later out of curiosity, I called just one other repair shop and learned that I paid more than double by having the work done at my place I bought my car.
+Later out of curiosity, I called just one other car repair Greensboro store and learned that I paid more than double by having the work done at my place I bought my car.

 It was the last time I took my car to a dealer thinking I would get favorable pricing.
-And now, there are the most incredibly powerful free tools from the tech world I only wished I had tapped then to save money.
+Apparently one of the reasons the price was so high was because they only use new parts at the dealer.
+I asked “are new parts a better deal than used?”, but they refused to comment, so I had to research it myself.
+Anyway, now there are the most incredibly powerful free tools from the tech world I only wished I had tapped then to save money.
 These are the car repair winners when it comes to shopping around car repairs the next time a ping, rattle or pure silence from your car hits your world.

 CAR REPAIR WINNERS

 YourMechanic – free app for IOS, Android and website – http://www.yourmechanic.com let’s you shop around your auto ailment to nearby mechanics who bid for your business.
 You put in what’s wrong from 150 plus different mechanical problems, they give you and estimate, and then you choose from various insured mechanics who come to you to get the job done.
 Each repair comes with a 12month or 12,000 mile guarantee.

 TIP: An important thing to consider is that these mechanics should come with everything they need, but will not work on your car if its parked on a public street.